Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

+\begin{proposition} If $p=17$ and $a=1$, then $H$ is strongly imprimitive. \end{proposition} \begin{proof} Note that if $H$ is a blueprint for $M(E_7)$ then $H$ is strongly imprimitive by Proposition \ref{prop:blueprintissi}.
+We will show that this is the case, or will argue directly that $H$ is strongly imprimitive.

-\begin{prop} Suppose that $p=17$ and $a=1$.
-If $H$ is not a blueprint for $\Vmin$ then either $N_{\bar G}(H)$ stabilizes a $4$-space on $\Vmin$ whose stabilizer not $N_{\bar G}(H)$, and hence $N_{\bar G}(H)$ is contained in a member of $\ms X^\sigma$, or $H$ stabilizes an $\sl_2$-subalgebra of $L(G)$. \end{prop} \begin{pf} There are two non-generic unipotent classes, cases (xxv) and (xxvi) above, where there are single Jordan blocks of sizes $4,6,8,10,16$.
+There are two non-generic unipotent classes, cases (\ref{li:sl2first17}) and (\ref{li:sl2last17}) above, where there are single Jordan blocks of sizes $4,6,8,10,16$.
 Apart from the simple modules of dimension congruent to $4,6,8,10,16$ modulo $17$, the self-dual indecomposable modules congruent to those dimensions have dimensions $72$, $108$, $144$, $114$ and $16$ respectively, so only the $16$ might not come from a simple summand.

 For $u$ belonging to class $E_7(a_2)$, so acting as $17^2,10,8,4$, we therefore have a single projective plus $10\oplus 8\oplus 4$.
 Applying the traces of semisimple elements yields two possibilities: